grungert/hill-metrics/memory-bank/activeContext.md

    - Implemented enhanced search bar with real-time suggestions and category filtering
    - Using debounced input to reduce excessive API calls
    - Used mock data service to simulate backend responses
+   - Implemented navigation from search results to appropriate pages
-   - Decision implemented: Modular architecture with separated UI and data service components
+   - Decision implemented: Modular architecture with separated UI, data service, and navigation components

 4. **Component Layout Strategy**:
    - Moving away from fixed-width components to fully responsive designs